polrizzo/LSTA-3N/README.md

 2. Python 3.6+ version is needed
 3. Good NVIDIA GPU (4GB+) is strongly suggested but it's not mandatory
 4. RAM size depends on the dimension of the spatial feature tensors.
 In the tested configuration, not less than 32GB were required.
-5. If you wish to see the exectuion graph through TorchViz library, you've to manually install the "graphviz" library on your system and then set the `draw_execution_graphs` as true.
+5. If you wish to see the execution graph through TorchViz library, you have to manually install the "graphviz" library on your system and then set the `draw_execution_graphs` as true.

 ### Enviroment
 Once the repo is cloned, some python libraries are required to properly setup your (virtual) enviroment.